 I’ve been dragged to the seventh circle of hell, aka the Mall, for holiday shopping two days in a row.
-This means sniffing perfumed cards thrust under my nose, drinking over-priced coffee, and hauling bags the approximate of several kettlebells.images-1
+This means sniffing perfumed cards thrust under my nose, drinking over-priced coffee, and hauling bags the approximate of several kettlebells.

 The truth is both trips were really fun, so ignore my weary attempt at hipster chill in the previous paragraph.
 But the reason I had a good time was not the shops, nor the food courts, and certainly not the constant offers of reward cards as long as I hand over lots of sensitive info.